Miller and Temple host VCU - WTOP News

 Richmond, Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Temple plays the VCU Rams after Hysier Miller scored 28 points in Temple’s 78-73 victory over the Albany (NY) Great Danes.
+BOTTOM LINE: Temple faces the VCU Rams after Hysier Miller scored 28 points in Temple’s 78-73 win over the Albany (NY) Great Danes.

 The Rams have gone 4-3 at home.
-VCU averages 71.0 points and has outscored opponents by 5.0 points per game.
+VCU scores 71.0 points and has outscored opponents by 5.0 points per game.

-The Owls have gone 2-0 away from home.
-Temple is fifth in the AAC scoring 78.8 points per game and is shooting 39.6%.
+The Owls are 2-0 in road games.
+Temple is 1-1 in games decided by 3 points or fewer.

-VCU makes 44.3% of its shots from the field this season, which is 3.0 percentage points higher than Temple has allowed to its opponents (41.3%).
-Temple scores 12.8 more points per game (78.8) than VCU gives up to opponents (66.0).
+VCU’s average of 8.3 made 3-pointers per game this season is only 0.9 more made shots on average than the 7.4 per game Temple allows.
+Temple averages 8.1 made 3-pointers per game this season, 2.8 more made shots on average than the 5.3 per game VCU allows.

-TOP PERFORMERS: Max Shulga is shooting 40.2% and averaging 15.5 points for the Rams.
-Jason Nelson is averaging 1.9 made 3-pointers for VCU.
+TOP PERFORMERS: Max Shulga is scoring 15.5 points per game with 4.0 rebounds and 3.9 assists for the Rams.
+Zeb Jackson is averaging 14.8 points and 5.3 rebounds while shooting 38.0% for VCU.

-Matteo Picarelli averages 2.6 made 3-pointers per game for the Owls, scoring 11.4 points while shooting 39.7% from beyond the arc.
-Miller is averaging 18.8 points, 4.3 assists and 1.7 steals for Temple.
+Miller is scoring 18.8 points per game and averaging 4.6 rebounds for the Owls.
+Zion Stanford is averaging 12.1 points and 4.6 rebounds for Temple.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.